SmallBlackHole/vscode-copilot-chat/HOW_TO_INTEGRATE_WITH_AITK.md

 - Node.js and npm installed (Node.js version 22.18.0 or higher is required.
 If you encounter crypto-related or other errors during simulation tests, ensure you're using Node.js 22.18.0+)
 - Git access to both repositories
 - GitHub OAuth token for authentication
+- !!!
+To use eval simulation, you need to use this branch (https://github.com/microsoft/Skylight/tree/refactor/eval-simulation) in skylight

 ## Setup Instructions